memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ## The Fun Nightmares of Connected Devices

-At a previous company, we released a BLE hub device to forward data from our BLE-based wearable over WiFi/Ethernet.
+At one of my previous companies, we released a BLE hub device to forward data from our BLE-based wearable over WiFi/Ethernet.
 The hub allowed users to quickly upload their recorded data without requiring a phone to be near these BLE devices during transfer.
-Many times, customers would power on a new hub only to not be able to connect to a network (unsupported WiFi band), connect to our backend (port 443 blocked), or required using the Ethernet port (WiFi interface literally unplugged from inside the housing).
+Many times, customers would power on a new hub only to not be able to connect to a network (unsupported WiFi band) or connect to our backend (port 443 blocked).
+The only workaround required customers to use the Ethernet port (WiFi interface literally unplugged from inside the housing).
 Even crossing continents caused issues as the device booted with the incorrect system time.
 At some point, you will experience some of the fun nightmares of connectivity.
 Why do these problems exist in the first place, though?
 Here’s some of what makes connectivity challenging:

 - **Complexity**: Connectivity schemes are complex, but for good reason.
 These protocols have separate layers responsible for security, routing, retransmission, framing, and error detection.
 This significant cost does bring the benefit of robustness in nearly all situations.
 - **Interoperability**: Connectivity requires compatible operation between multiple components and entities.
 Let’s take the case of BLE.
 Here, we have to contend with our device’s BLE version, the phone/gateway’s BLE version, the phone/gateway OS-supported BLE features, the version of the device’s BLE service, the client-side compatibility with the service, etc. There’s an unlimited number of combinations to take into account.